abhishek-sh26/VSD_QUADRON_RTL2GDS_SOC_IMPLEMENTATION/README.md

 <details>
 <summary><strong>PHASE - 2 RTL-to-GDS Implementation</strong></summary>

-## Objective
-The objective of this phase is to implement the selected RTL block from RTL to GDS using ORFS flow.
+- The objective of this phase is to implement the selected RTL block from RTL to GDS using ORFS flow.

 ## Setup